-Our prior discussions about study designs, variables, measurement, and study participants (Module 3) addressed how investigators gather data from observations about a sample drawn from a population.
-Depending on the nature of the design and sampling strategies applied, data about the sample will be either more or less representative of what is going on for the whole population.
+Our prior module discussions about study designs, variables, measurement, and study participants addressed how investigators gather data from observations about a sample drawn from a population.
+Depending on the nature of the design and sampling strategies applied, the data about the sample will be either more or less representative of what is going on for the whole population from which that sample was drawn.
 To understand the logic of hypothesis testing with statistics, it is important to understand the distinction between what we know about the sample and what we are guessing about the population based on the sample.
 This brings us to understanding the difference between the statistics we explored in Chapter 2 (mean, median, mode, variance, and standard deviation) and their corresponding "guessed" values in the population: the difference between sample statistics and population parameters.